ajay-dhangar/algo/java/Reverse_linked_list.md

 ```

 - *Time Complexity*
--- O(n), where n is the number of nodes.
+ -O(n), where n is the number of nodes.

 - *Space Complexity*
---O(1), as only a constant amount of space is used.
+ -O(1), as only a constant amount of space is used.

 # *Conclusion*
 In this article, we learned about reversing a linked list and implemented it in Java.